Liz Watson (politician): Health care

 Watson supports Medicare for All.
 She also supports the Obamacare, calling it a "starting point" that needs work.

 On her campaign website, Watson says she opposes defunding Planned Parenthood, calling it "high-quality, affordable health care for both women and men."
 She also opposes Congressional attempts to block Medicaid patients from accessing care at Planned Parenthood centers.

 Regarding marijuana policy, Watson supports the legalization of medical marijuana as well as federal measures to prevent interference from the Department of Justice in the implementation of state medical cannabis laws.

 Minimum wage and labor

 As director of workplace justice at the National Women's Law Center, Watson helped pass paid family leave and gender equity pay laws in Maryland.

 More recently, as the Labor Policy Director for the Democrats in the House of Representatives, Watson led the development of legislation which called for the minimum wage to be raised to a living wage at $15 an hour.

 Watson supports labor unions and opposes raising the retirement age.

 Education

-Watson supports expansion of access to early childhood and pre-kindergarten education and opposes voucher programs and further expansion of charter schools.
+Watson supports the expansion of access to early childhood and pre-kindergarten education and opposes voucher programs and further expansion of charter schools.

 Regarding higher education, Watson supports the College for All Act, which would "eliminate tuition and fees at four-year public colleges and universities for families making up to $125,000 ... and make community college tuition- and fee-free for all."